 Unfortunately, not everyone can have their conviction set aside.
 While a court will set aside many felony and misdemeanor convictions, there are some convictions that make setting aside the conviction impossible.

 - A dangerous offense

-- A crime that requires you to register as a sex offender
+- Arizona sex crimes that require you to register as a sex offender

 - Offenses that involve a finding of sexual motivation